STRASBOURG IN ONE DAY ITINERARY

 Place de la Republique

-Formerly named “Kaiserplatz,“ the Place de la Republique looks absolutely stunning in spring (and I am sure at any time of the year), with all the magnolia adding so much color to the area.
+Formerly named “Kaiserplatz,“ the Place de la Republique looks stunning in spring (and I am sure at any time of the year), with all the magnolia adding so much color to the area.

 Strasbourg, best places to go, Place de Republique_